grafana/grafana/docs/sources/panels/field-configuration-options.md

 1. Enter options by adding values in the fields.
 To return options to default values, delete the white text in the fields.
 1. When finished, click **Save** to save all panel edits to the dashboard.

-## Override a field
+## Configure specific fields with overrides

-Field overrides allow you to change the settings for one or more fields (i.e. series or column).
+Overrides allow you to change the settings for one or more fields (i.e. series or column).
 What fields are targeted by the override depends on the matcher.
 Field options for overrides are exactly the same as the field options available in a particular visualization.
 The only difference is that you choose which fields to apply them to.

 1. Navigate to the panel you want to edit, click the panel title, and then click **Edit**.
 1. Click the **Overrides** tab.